Tuesday, March 31, 2026

 Homer was kinda like our direct conduit to God.
 That's why it hurts so much that he's gone.
 When he preached, you could feel the light shine through him and it truly did feel like he was the Disney Princess of Preachers.
 I can't recall a time when I attended church that I wasn't moved by his words--that his message didn't touch upon something with which I had also struggled.
 And, it seemed like he was a natural at conveying the message of unconditional love, of being able to interpret the passages of the Bible and apply them to the struggles of our modern lives.
 I imagine he and Mom are in heaven arguing about the Bible again.
 Maybe they just do it for fun now because they have all the answers there?

-There's a picture at Dad's house, in a silver frame, a candid of Homer and Bill, in which Homer is happily exclaiming, mouth open in a jubilant hoot, with Bill right next to him, close enough to throw an arm round his shoulder.
+There's a picture at Dad's house, in a silver frame, a candid of Homer and Bill, in which Homer is happily exclaiming, mouth open in a jubilant hoot of laughter, with Bill right next to him, close enough to throw an arm round his shoulder.
 I picture them together in heaven, having a grand discussion seated at the largest kitchen table ever, where even God is laughing uproariously.
-I like to picture them like that because they were so hoppy.
+I like to picture them like that because they were so happy.
 I picture their heaven as all the happy moments of their lives stretching on forever.
 There are no words that can accurately convey how deep this loss is for not only his family, but also his friends, and our community.
 So I comfort myself by picturing all our loved ones in heaven together with Jesus at the big table, having an endless last supper with no Judas to betray them.
 It works for me.

 I remember coming to the office in the middle of the day to visit Mom and Dad at work, and Homer being there and they were having a discussion about Community Ministries business, repairing or replacing some siding on someone's house or something, I think.
 Anyway, after quite a lengthy conversation that only had a little to do with Community Ministries and a lot more to do with their opinions on various world events and news, after Homer had left, I had asked Mom all about Community Ministries and what it was and what they did.
 I guess, as a teenager and younger child, I hadn't really realized that certain things happening were because good people in the community got together and tried to make things better for others.
-Every time there was commodities distribution, my Grandparents would always go and Homer was always there, among many other in our community who helped to hand out the commodities.
+Every time there was commodities distribution, my Grandparents would always go and Homer was always there, among many others in our community who helped to hand out the commodities.
 Bill would make two different giant pots of soup beans, he would make a vegan pot so that Homer could have some beans, and one with ham hocks.
 I don't know what I thought was going on but, when I finally was old enough to pay attention, I discovered that it wasn't just them going and having a soup bean dinner together on a consistent schedule--they were actually prepared in an effort to offer a hot meal to anyone who showed up to distribute the commodities every month.

 Mom's desk had been full of papers, snippets of interesting articles, various important paperwork, and, of course little notes about amusing things, an incredibly vague note about her and Homer agreeing about something on a specific date, I think something about the Bible, but who can know?
 When I went through Billie's office stuff I found that she had kept a binder of all of the copies of Homer's sermons that had come in the mail.
 Also in the desk, I found a trophy of recognition from Bill's time in Mt.
 Healthy serving that community.
 Here I was surrounded by such good people all this time and what the hell have I been doing?
 Surviving, recovering, and growing as a person?
 There's something missing here, I think, and I haven't quite figured it out yet, but I'm working on it.